makskliczkowski/Transverse_Ising_ETH/README.md

 -----------------------------------------------------------------------------------
 ## Authors:
-* Rafał Świętek, Phd student, Josef Stefan Institute
+* Rafał Świętek, PhD student, Josef Stefan Institute
   * email: 77swietek77.at.gmail.com
-* Maksymilian Kliczkowski, Phd student, Wrocław University of Science and Technology
+* Maksymilian Kliczkowski, PhD student, Wrocław University of Science and Technology
   * email: maxgrom97.at.gmail.com
 -----------------------------------------------------------------------------------

-Special thanks to dr Lev Vidmar at Institute Josef Stefan, with whose support the work has been done, while staying in Ljubljana, Slovenia.
+Special thanks to dr Lev Vidmar and PhD student Jan Suntajs at Institute Josef Stefan, with whose support the work has been done, while staying in Ljubljana, Slovenia.

 -----------------------------------------------------------------------------------